MailToolbox/mail_plugger/docs/usage_in_script_or_console.md

 # => {:response=>"OK"}
 ```

-Or use `MailPlugger.plug_in` method with delivery settings.
+Or use the `MailPlugger.plug_in` method with delivery settings.

 ```ruby
 MailPlugger.plug_in('test_api_client') do |api|